Graston Technique in Indian Trail, NC: Breaking Down Scar Tissue for Lasting Relief

 Rotator Cuff Issues

-Combined with extremity chiropractic adjustments that restore proper shoulder mechanics, we can resolve shoulder issues that have plagued patients for months or years.
+Combined with extremity chiropractic adjustments that restore proper shoulder mechanics, we resolve shoulder issues that have plagued patients for months or years.

 Chronic Muscle Strains